 Canton Paradise has opened an outlet at Marina Bay Sands, complete with a swanky interior, lots of natural light (when you dine during the day-time), and lively atmosphere.

 Now you know where to go when you are looking for ALL-DAY dim sum, roast specialties, Hong Kong style congee and noodles, and Cantonese wok-fried dishes at MBS.
-I reckon that many are still unaware of this new branch.

 This 6th outlet of Canton Paradise is located at The Shoppes L1-02 Bay Level (closer to the theatre side), directly above the skating rink.

 With quality dim sum and Cantonese cuisine all day, here are 10 highlight dishes you can find at Canton Paradise’s new outlet at Marina Bay Sands: